ajowyit/osticket-prereqs/README.md

   </tr>
 </table>
 <p>
- - Now we need to reload IIS for the PHP registration to take effect.</p>
+ - Now we need to reload IIS for the PHP registration to take effect by stopping and restarting the web server.</p>
 <p>
  - Right-click osTicket-vm in the top-left of IIS and select "Stop".
 You should see a green animation slide across the top bar.
 </p>